Murph9/RallyGame2/README.md

 -   hopping ability
 -   super bouncy
 -   drift points (with no benefit)
--   money from style points
+-   money from style points (making the drift points relic useful)
 -   money per car flip
 -   money per second spent in races
 -   increased money per race won
 -   reduction in tyre wear
 -   reduction in fuel use
--   that need distance travelled to get better
+-   relics that need distance travelled to get better
--   based on the amount of a brand of parts you have
+-   improve based on part branding based on the amount of a brand of parts you have

 ---